tiiuae/domilab/README.md

   ]
 }
 ```
-You can find an example from the included centralities for the lattice network [here](src/assets/data/lattice/centralities/degree.json).
+You can find an example from the included centralities for the lattice network in [data/lattice/centralities/degree.json](src/assets/data/lattice/centralities/degree.json).

 ### *Adding a New Centrality